shasay/the-cf-workshop/README.md

 Pre-requisites
 ====
-- an account on Github
-- `git` version control client
+- an account on Github and the `git` version control client
-- AWS account
-- [AWS CLI](https://aws.amazon.com/cli/) installed and configured with credentials privileged to operate upon CloudFormation and EC2 resources, etc. Specifically:
-    - the user should either have privileges to provision the resources in the stack, OR
-    - alternatively, the user should be able to `iam:PassRole` a role that gives CloudFormation the privileges to provision the resources in the stack
 - text editor to edit YAML and JSON files
+- AWS account and [AWS CLI](https://aws.amazon.com/cli/) installed and configured with credentials privileged to operate upon CloudFormation and EC2 resources, etc. Specifically:
+    - the user should either have privileges to provision the resources in a stack, OR
+    - alternatively, the user should be able to `iam:PassRole` a role that gives CloudFormation the privileges to provision the resources in a stack
 - You can verify the AWS CLI is installed and configured correctly with credentials as follows (output will be similar to the below):

 ```